voicegain/platform/TERMS-OF-SERVICE.md

 (i)	SaaS Services.
 We warrant that the SaaS Services will meet the terms of the SLA during the Term.
 Your only remedies for breach of this warranty are those in the SLA.

 (ii)	Software.
 We warrant for one year from the date you first use the Software that it will perform substantially as described in the applicable user documentation.
 If Software fails to meet this warranty we will, at our option and as your exclusive remedy, either (1) return the price paid for the Software or (2) repair or replace the Software.

 b.
 Limited warranty exclusions.
 This limited warranty is subject to the following limitations:
 (i) any implied warranties, guarantees or conditions not able to be disclaimed as a matter of law will last one year from the start of the limited warranty;
 (ii) this limited warranty does not cover problems caused by accident, abuse or use of SaaS Service or Resolvity Software in a manner inconsistent with this agreement or our published documentation or guidance, or resulting from events beyond our reasonable control;
-(iii) this limited warranty does not apply to problems caused by a failure to meet minimum system requirements; and
+(iii) this limited warranty does not apply to problems caused by a failure to meet minimum system requirements

 c.
 DISCLAIMER.
 Other than this warranty, we provide no warranties, whether express, implied, statutory, or otherwise, including warranties of merchantability or fitness for a particular purpose.
 These disclaimers will apply except to the extent applicable law does not permit them.

 # 8. Defense of claims.
 a.
 Defense.
 (i) We will defend you against any claims made by an unaffiliated third party that a SaaS Service or Resolvity Software infringes that third party's patent, copyright or trademark or makes unlawful use of its trade secret.
 (ii) You will defend us against any claims made by an unaffiliated third party that (1) any of Customer Data, Customer Solution, or Non-Resolvity Products, or services you provide, directly or indirectly, in using a SaaS Service or Resolvity Software infringes the third party's patent, copyright, or trademark or makes unlawful use of its trade secret; or (2) arises from violation of the Acceptable Use Policy.

 b.
 Limitations.
 Our obligations in Section 8.a. will not apply to a claim or award based on: (i) any Customer Solution, Customer Data, Non-Resolvity Software, modifications you make to the SaaS Service or Resolvity Software, or services or materials you provide or make available as part of using the SaaS Service or Resolvity Software; (ii) your combination of the SaaS Service or Resolvity Software with, or damages based upon the value of, Customer Data or a Non-Resolvity Software, data, or business process; (iii) your use of a Resolvity trademark without our express written consent, or your use of the SaaS Service or Resolvity Software after we notify you to stop due to a third-party claim;(iv) your redistribution of the SaaS Service or Resolvity Software to, or use for the benefit of, any unaffiliated third party; or (v) any SaaS Service or Resolvity Software provided free of charge.

 c.
 Remedies.
 If we reasonably believe that a claim under Section 8.a.(i). may bar your use of the SaaS Service or Resolvity Software, we will seek to: (i) obtain the right for you to keep using it; or (ii) modify or replace it with a functional equivalent and notify you to stop use of the prior version of the SaaS Service or Resolvity Software.
 If these options are not commercially reasonable, we may terminate your rights to use the SaaS Service and then refund any advance payments for unused SaaS Services.

 d.
 Obligations.
 Each party must notify the other promptly of a claim under this Section.
 The party seeking protection must (i) give the other sole control over the defense and settlement of the claim; and (ii) give reasonable help in defending the claim.
 The party providing the protection will (1) reimburse the other for reasonable out-of-pocket expenses that it incurs in giving that help and (2) pay the amount of any resulting adverse final judgment or settlement.
 The parties' respective rights to defense and payment of judgments (or settlement the other consents to) under this Section 5 are in lieu of any common law or statutory indemnification rights or analogous rights, and each party waives such common law or statutory rights.

 # 9. Limitation of liability.
 a.
 Limitation.
 The aggregate liability of each party for all claims under this agreement is limited to direct damages up to the amount paid under this agreement for the SaaS Service during the 12 months before the cause of action arose; provided, that in no event will a party's aggregate liability for any SaaS Service exceed the amount paid for that SaaS Service during the Subscription.
 For SaaS provided free of charge, Resolvity’s liability is limited to direct damages up to $500.00 USD.

 b.
 EXCLUSION.
 Neither party will be liable for loss of revenue or indirect, special, incidental, consequential, punitive, or exemplary damages, or damages for lost profits, revenues, business interruption, or loss of business information, even if the party knew they were possible or reasonably foreseeable.

 c.
 Exceptions to limitations.
 The limits of liability in this Section apply to the fullest extent permitted by applicable law, but do not apply to: (1) the parties' obligations under Section 7; or (2) violation of the other's intellectual property rights.

 # 10: General Provisions